swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 In this chapter, you have successfully:

-1. Created a Kubernetes cluster on Google Cloud
+1. Created a self-hosted runner Docker container image
+2. Published the containerized runner image to the container registry
-2. Configured the CI/CD to start a runner on Kubernetes
+3. Deployed the self-hosted runner on Kubernetes
-3. Trained the model on the Kubernetes cluster
+4. Trained the model on a specialized pod on the Kubernetes cluster

 ### Destroy the Kubernetes cluster